-CAROL A. KAUFFMAN, MD, FIDSA, FSHEA, a professor of internal medicine who directs a highly regarded and innovative educational program for medical students at the University of Michigan Medical School, is one of two recipients of IDSA’s 2012 Clinical Teacher Award.
+MARVIN TURCK, MD, FIDSA, is the recipient of IDSA’s 2013 Clinical Teacher Award.
 This award honors a career dedicated to teaching clinical infectious diseases to fellows, residents, and medical students and recognizes excellence as a clinician and motivation to teach the next generation of physicians.

-For almost 40 years, Dr. Kauffman has demonstrated excellence as a clinician and is extraordinarily motivated to teach and prepare the next generation of infectious disease physicians.
-IDSA is proud to add to Dr. Kauffman’s lengthy list of well-deserved awards by presenting her with the 2012 Clinical Teacher Award.
+For more than 40 years, Dr. Turck has had an unparalleled career in infectious diseases as an investigator, administrator, leader, teacher, clinician, and editor.
+IDSA is proud to add to Dr. Turck’s lengthy list of well-deserved awards by presenting him with the 2013 Clinical Teacher Award.

 1300 Wilson Boulevard | Suite 300 | Arlington, VA 22209 | Phone: (703) 299-0200 | Fax: (703) 299-0204